-If Mr. Pitofsky's employment is terminated by the Company without cause or by Mr. Pitofsky for good reason, Mr. Pitofsky will be entitled to continue to receive:
+If Mr. Pitofsky's employment is terminated by the Company without cause, or by Mr. Pitofsky for good reason, Mr. Pitofsky will be entitled to continue to receive:

-- the greater of (i) his compensation and other payments and benefits through the term of the agreement, and (ii) one year's base salary and a bonus payment in an amount equal to his target bonus; - an amount equal to his annual bonus for the year of termination, determined based on actual performance for the year of termination, multiplied by a fraction the numerator of which is the number of calendar days in the fiscal year that have elapsed as of the date of his termination and the denominator of which is 365: - continued vesting of his outstanding PSUs for a period of one year, unless the Compensation Committee determines to extend such vesting period beyond one year; and - Company-paid premiums under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, for him and his eligible dependents for one year.
+- the greater of (A) his compensation and other payments and benefits through the term of the agreement and (B) one year's base salary and a bonus payment in an amount equal to his target bonus; - an amount equal to his annual bonus for the year of termination, determined based on actual performance for the year of termination, multiplied by a fraction the numerator of which is the number of calendar days in the fiscal year that have elapsed as of the date of his termination and the denominator of which is 365; - continued vesting of his outstanding PSUs for a period of one year, unless the Compensation Committee determines to extend such vesting period beyond one year; and - Company-paid premiums under COBRA for him and his eligible dependents for one year.